zheltikov/brskl-docs/delivery/store_delivery.md

         // different order total amounts.
         // There must be at least one rate object specified.
         // The rates must not overlap, and the distance between the lower bound
-        // of the one rate and the upper bound of the previous rate must be
+        // of one rate and the upper bound of the previous rate must be exactly
-        // exactly 1 monetary unit.
+        // 1 monetary unit.
         'rates' => array<
             shape(
                 // The upper and lower price bounds where this rate applies,